jenzy/nbody/README.md

 ![Screenshot](screen.png)

-A N-Body simulation.
+An N-Body simulation.
 Made using OpenCL, all the simulation calculations are executed on a GPU.

 [Video](https://www.youtube.com/watch?v=teazZR58TOs)
 [Download binaries](../../releases/latest)